Arbuckle woman pleads guilty to participating in Capitol siege

 To date, more than 535 defendants have been arrested in connection to the Jan.
 6 attack and almost 495 defendants have been charged with entering or remaining in a restricted federal building or grounds, according to a release issued by the U.S. Attorney’s Office for the District of Columbia.
 Of those, more than 55 people have been charged with entering a restricted area with a dangerous or deadly weapon, over 35 defendants have been charged with destruction of government property and almost 30 defendants have been charged with theft of government property.

-“Approximately 10 individuals have pleaded guilty to a variety of federal charges, from misdemeanors to felony obstruction, many of whom will face incarceration at sentencing,” it was stated in the release.
+“Approximately ten individuals have pleaded guilty to a variety of federal charges, from misdemeanors to felony obstruction, many of whom will face incarceration at sentencing,” it was stated in the release.

 Each case is being prosecuted by the U.S. Attorney’s Office for the District of Columbia.